Key Takeaways

 Even if you think you have the “best small business in the world” and nothing could happen to it, you’ll still take a huge hit if only a small percentage of your customer base stops buying your products or using your services.

-As your business develops, you will have to figure out which commercial insurance coverage is right for situation at that time.
+As your business develops, you will have to figure out which commercial insurance coverage is right for your situation at that time.

 More business comes with a higher risk of accidents, lawsuits, and other events which can cost your company more time and more money, potentially leading to utter ruin.